gerryhjs/tasks/README.md

 ============
 Normally, this plugin would be installed via JetBrains's repository.
 If you have to install it manually, either choose "Install from disk" in IDEA's plugins page, or manually place it in

-$userhome/.IntelliJIdea12/config/plugins/.
+    $userhome/.IntelliJIdea12/config/plugins/

+The file that keeps all the plugins settings is called tasksettings.xml and is found in

+    $userhome/.IntelliJIdea12/config/options/tasksettings.xml.

-The file that is created to store all the tasks can be found in $userhome/.IntelliJIdea12/config/options/tasks.xml.
+The file that holds all the tasks can be found in

+    $userhome/.IntelliJIdea12/config/options/tasks.xml.